US Anti-Doping Agency strips Armstrong of titles for cheating

 Armstrong may have turned the page but the story is far from over.

-World Anti-doping Agency chief John Fahey said Armstrong's decision not to contest the allegations added up to nothing more than an admission of guilt.
+World Anti-doping Agency (WADA) chief John Fahey said that Armstrong's decision not to contest the allegations adds up to nothing more than an admission of guilt.

 "He had the right to rip up those charges, but he elected not to.
 Therefore the only interpretation in these circumstances is that there was substance in those charges," Fahey told Reuters in a telephone interview on Friday.